ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Ambry Genetics RCV000214998 SCV000273733 uncertain significance Hereditary cancer-predisposing syndrome 2022-07-25 criteria provided, single submitter clinical testing The p.K453N variant (also known as c.1359G>C), located in coding exon 12 of the MLH1 gene, results from a G to C substitution at nucleotide position 1359.
+Ambry Genetics RCV000214998 SCV000273733 uncertain significance Hereditary cancer-predisposing syndrome 2024-08-22 criteria provided, single submitter clinical testing The p.K453N variant (also known as c.1359G>C), located in coding exon 12 of the MLH1 gene, results from a G to C substitution at nucleotide position 1359.
 The lysine at codon 453 is replaced by asparagine, an amino acid with similar properties.
 In one study, this variant was reported in 1/1893 women with epithelial ovarian cancer (Pal T et al. Br.
 J. Cancer.
 2012 Nov; 107(10):1783-90).
 This amino acid position is poorly conserved in available vertebrate species.
-In addition, this alteration is predicted to be tolerated by in silico analysis.
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear.
+In addition, the in silico prediction for this alteration is inconclusive.
+Based on the available evidence, the clinical significance of this variant remains unclear.

 Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV000590046 SCV000696106 uncertain significance not provided 2016-09-09 criteria provided, single submitter clinical testing Variant summary: The MLH1 c.1359G>C (p.Lys453Asn) variant involves the alteration of a non-conserved nucleotide.
 4/5 in silico tools predict a benign outcome for this variant.
 This variant was found in 1/121006 control chromosomes at a frequency of 0.0000083, which does not exceed the estimated maximal expected allele frequency of a pathogenic MLH1 variant (0.0007105).
 This variant has been reported in one OvC patient without strong evidence for causality.
 In addition, multiple clinical diagnostic laboratories/reputable databases classified this variant as uncertain significance.
 Taken together, this variant is classified as VUS until more evidence becomes available.